Sergey Taboritsky: Emigration

 At first, Taboritsky lived in Berlin, then in Mecklenburg, and from January to March 1922 in Munich.
-While in Berlin, he was co-editor of the antisemitic magazine Луч Света luch sveta (Ray of Light) which was published from April 1919 onward.
-Luch Sveta had republished the notorious antisemitic forgery, The Protocols of the Elders of Zion, and indirectly became one of the first outside forces along with Shabelsky-Bork and Vinberg to influence the burgeoning ideology of Nazism in their support of violence against individuals deemed subhuman.
+While in Berlin, he was co-editor of the antisemitic magazine Luch Sveta (Луч Света; "Ray of Light") which was published from April 1919 onward.
+Luch Sveta had republished the notorious antisemitic forgery, The Protocols of the Elders of Zion, and indirectly became one of the first outside forces along with Pyotr Shabelsky-Bork and Vinberg to influence the burgeoning ideology of Nazism in their support of violence against individuals deemed subhuman.
 Before the assassination attempt on Pavel Milyukov, he worked as a typewriter.
 For ideological reasons, he refused to take commissions from the Soviet Union.

-In 1921, Taboritsky accidentally met former State Duma politician Alexander Guchkov on a street in Berlin.
+In 1921, on a street in Berlin, Taboritsky accidentally met former-State Duma politician Alexander Guchkov.
 Taboritsky attacked him with an umbrella, for which he spent several days in a local prison.

 Attempted assassination of Pavel Milyukov

 Together with Shabelsky-Bork, Taboritsky participated in an assassination attempt against Pavel Milyukov.
 To accomplish it, they drove from Munich to Berlin, where Milyukov was giving a lecture.
 During the lecture, Taboritsky opened fire.
-When Vladimir Dmitrievich Nabokov rushed at Shabelsky, striking the arm with which Taboritsky was holding his gun, Taboritsky shot three times at point-blank range at Nabokov.
+When Vladimir Dmitrievich Nabokov rushed at Shabelsky-Bork, striking the arm with which Taboritsky was holding his gun, Taboritsky shot three times at point-blank range at Nabokov.
 Nabokov was immediately killed by a shot in the heart.
-After this, Taboritsky went to the wardrobe and, taking his clothes, went to the exit door, but a woman exclaimed: "Here is the killer!", and Taboritsky was detained by the crowd.
+After this, Taboritsky went to the wardrobe and, taking his clothes, went to the exit door, however a woman exclaimed: "Here is the killer!", and Taboritsky was detained by the crowd.
 In addition to Nabokov, who died on the spot, nine people were injured during the shooting, including the chairman of the Berlin group of the Kadet party, L. E. Elyashev, and one of the editors of the "Rul'" newspaper, Avgust Kaminka.
 A medical examination of Shabelsky-Bork and Taboritsky showed that both had long been using drugs, a strong dose of which was taken on the day of the assassination.

 The trial of the assassination attempt against Milyukov took place on July 3–7, 1922, in the Berlin Criminal Court in Moabit.
 The court sentenced Taboritsky to 14 years in prison for complicity in the attempt and intentionally inflicting serious wounds on Nabokov that caused his death.